 “Time is running out, water is running out,” UN Secretary-General Ban Ki-moon told the international business CEOs and civil society leaders in Davos, Switzerland, adding that the world needed to adapt to this reality.

-Underscoring that water scarcity posed a grave threat to economic growth, human rights and national security, the United Nations has said that the issue needs to be placed high on the global agenda.
+Underscoring that water scarcity poses a grave threat to economic growth, human rights and national security, the United Nations.

 Can we have an impact?